-- (1) The amounts shown in this column for fiscal year 2008 represent payments of the portion of our annual executive bonus program for fiscal year 2008 tied to individual performance.
-The amount shown in this column for fiscal years 2009 and 2010 represent the portions of Dr. O'Leary's sign-on bonus that was paid during fiscal years 2009 and 2010, respectively. - (2) The amounts shown in this column represent the aggregate grant date fair value of the stock option awards for the years indicated, computed in accordance with FASB ASC Topic 718.
-Additional information can be found in the footnotes to the Grants of Plan-Based Awards table on page 38 of this proxy statement and in Note B to the consolidated financial statements included in our annual report on Form 10-K for the fiscal year ended June 30, 2010. - (3) For fiscal years 2010 and 2009, this column represents payments under our annual executive bonus program for each such fiscal year in their entirety.
-For fiscal year 2008, this column represents payments of the portion of our annual executive bonus program tied to corporate performance. - (4) The table below shows the components of this column for fiscal year 2010:
+The amount shown in this column for Dr. O'Leary represent the portion of Dr. O'Leary's sign-on bonus that was paid during fiscal year 2010.
+(1)

+The amounts shown in this column represent the aggregate grant date fair value of the stock option awards for the years indicated, computed in accordance with FASB ASC Topic 718.
+Additional information can be found in the footnotes to the Grants of Plan-Based Awards table on page 42 of this proxy statement and in Note B to the consolidated financial statements included in our annual report on Form 10-K for the fiscal year ended June 30, 2012.
+(2)

+The amounts shown in this column represent payments under our annual executive bonus program for each of the fiscal years shown.
+(3)

+(4) The table below shows the components of this column for fiscal year 2012:

-401(k) Plan Matching Term Life T Insurance All
+N. 401(k) Plan Matching Term Life Insurance Total All Other

-Name Contrib Contribution(a) Premiums pensation
+Name Contribution(a) Premiums Compensation

-Daniel M. Junius \$ 7,796 \$ 765 \$ 8,561
+Daniel M. Junius \$ 8,112 \$ 720 \$ 8,832

-Gregory D. Perry 8,250 612 8,862
+Gregory D. Perry 8,239 672 8,911

 John M. Lambert, Ph.D.
-4,547 670 5,217
+4,125 689 4,814

 James J. O'Leary, M.D.
-8,400 674 9,074

-Peter J. Williams 8,198 424 8,622
+7,700 696 8,376

+Craig Barrows 6,671 571 7,242

-- (a) The amounts in this column represent our matching contributions allocated to each of the named executive officers who participates in our 401(k) retirement savings plan.
-All such matching contributions were fully vested upon contribution. - (5) Mr. Perry joined ImmunoGen on January 9, 2009. - (6) Dr. O'Leary joined ImmunoGen on November 7, 2008. - (7) Mr. Williams joined ImmunoGen on August 17, 2009.
+The amounts in this column represent our matching contributions allocated to each of the named executive officers who participates in our 401(k) retirement savings plan.
+All such matching contributions were fully vested upon contribution. (a)

+Mr. Barrows was initially designated as an executive officer by our Board of Directors on November 16, 2010.
+(5)